 Store-bought jam can be kept in the fridge for long periods due to large amounts of sugar used to preserve it.
 Such large quantities of sugar prevent bacteria from growing.
 Also, store-bought jams have gone through a boiling process to sterilize them.

 This chia seed strawberry jam should be kept in the fridge and used within 2 weeks.
-If you’d like to make a larger batch, freeze this healthy strawberry jam for up to 6 months.
+If you’d like to make a larger batch, freeze this strawberry jam for up to 6 months.
 After you’ve thawed it in the fridge, be sure to use it within 2 weeks.

 Can you Preserve Chia Seed Jam?